jashburn8020/long-reads/fx_markets.md

 ### 3.6 Types of Interest Rates

-Now, let's explore the "Types of Interest Rates" that exist in the financial world and are relevant to understanding the dynamics of the foreign exchange market.
 Interest rates are not monolithic; they come in various forms, each with its own characteristics and implications.
 Recognizing these different types is crucial for analyzing currency movements and pricing FX instruments.

 One fundamental distinction is between **nominal interest rates** and **real interest rates**.
 The nominal interest rate is the stated interest rate on a loan or investment, without taking inflation into account.
 The real interest rate, on the other hand, adjusts the nominal interest rate for the effects of inflation, providing a more accurate picture of the actual return or cost in terms of purchasing power.
 The approximate relationship is: Real Interest Rate ≈ Nominal Interest Rate - Inflation Rate.
 For instance, if a bond offers a nominal yield of 5% and the inflation rate is 3%, the real interest rate is approximately 2%.
 Real interest rates are often a key driver of investment decisions and can significantly influence currency valuations, as investors are primarily concerned with the real return on their investments.